 The SOD1 protein, with a concentration of 8-9 mg/ml in 20 mM Tris pH 8.0, was crystallized by the hanging-drop method.
 Drops consisting of 2 µl protein mixed with 2 µl reservoir solution in 24-well plates were equilibrated against a 500 µl reservoir solution of sodium citrate pH 6.0.

 Crystals were then soaked separately with the five compounds (50 mM stock) dissolved in 1.5 M sodium citrate pH 6.0 for 3 hours, 6 hours and overnight at 20 °C. X-ray crystallographic data sets were collected on a RAXIS IV++ diffractometer (Rigaku Corporation, Japan) at NCBS, Bangalore.
 Diffraction data were integrated and scaled using HKL2000 (Minor and Otwinowski, 1997).
-The crystals belong to the space group C2221, with cell dimensions of a = 164.36 Å, b = 203.69 Å and c = 144.21 Å. The crystal structures were solved by the molecular replacement method using the program, Molrep (Vagin & Teplyakov, 1997) incorporated into the CCP4 software package (Collaborative Computational Project, Number 4, 1994).
+The crystals belong to the space group C2221, with cell dimensions of a = 164.36 Å, b = 203.69 Å and c = 144.21 Å. The crystal structures were solved by molecular replacement using Molrep (Vagin & Teplyakov, 1997) in the CCP4 software package (Collaborative Computational Project, Number 4, 1994).
 The intact dimer structure of SOD1 (PDB Id: 5YTO) (Manjula et al., 2018) was used as the search model.
-The structure solution yielded five SOD1 dimers in the asymmetric unit, for all the five crystals.
+The structure solution yielded five SOD1 dimers in the asymmetric unit, for all the five crystals tested.
 The 2|Fo| - |Fc| and the difference Fourier |Fo| - |Fc| maps were carefully analyzed.
-No electron density was found corresponding to these compounds except for the compound, Lig9.
-The energy minimized coordinates and crystal information files (CIF) for Lig9 were produced using Jligand (Lebedev et al., 2012).
+No electron density was found corresponding to any of the compounds except for compound, Lig9.
+Energy minimized coordinates and crystal information files (CIF) for Lig9 were produced using Jligand (Lebedev et al., 2012).

-The structure of the SOD1 complex was initially refined using the module Phenix.refine of the PHENIX package (Terwilliger et al., 2008).
-In the later stages of the refinement cycles, REFMAC5 (Murshudov et al., 1997), which is incorporated in the CCP4 package, was used.
+The structure of the SOD1 complex was refined using the Phenix.refine (Terwilliger et al., 2008) then REFMAC5 (Murshudov et al., 1997.
 A few rounds of refinement cycles and model building using Coot (Emsley et al., 2004) were performed to obtain the final structure.
 The final refined structure of the SOD1 complex in the asymmetric unit contains 11081 protein atoms, nine Zn2+ ions, four glycerol molecules, three polysulfane molecules and 1324 water molecules, with a final Rwork of 16.6 % and an Rfree of 23.7 % at 2.5 Å resolution.
 The stereochemistry of these crystal structures is good, as assessed with MOLPROBITY (Chen et al., 2010).
 The X-ray data collection, scaling and refinement statistics are summarized in Table 2.
 The structural coordinates of the SOD1 – Lig9 complex has been deposited in the RCSB (PDB Id: 6A9O).

 Molecular dynamic (MD) simulations